Bugs Appetit! Eating bugs at all-new Insectarium

-NEW ORLEANS (WGNO)— The Insectarium is moving to its new home at the Audubon Aquarium of the Americas, and will have its official opening tomorrow.
+NEW ORLEANS (WGNO) — The Insectarium is moving to its new home at the Audubon Aquarium of the Americas and will have its official opening Thursday, June 8.

 WGNO’s Kenny Lopez got a sneak preview of the exhibits at the all new Insectarium and even ate bugs at their “Bugs Appetit” restaurant.